Research team

 Francis Cousineau

-Francis is a bachelor's student in psychology.
+Francis is an honors student in psychology.
 He has always been interested in developing and learning various skills through play.
 Therefore, this area of knowledge has led Francis to take a keen interest in the daily challenges that children with ADHD may face, especially when it comes to learning.
-Working part-time as a pedagogical counselor with children, he intends to devote his academic career to studying ADHD, thus contributing to the development of the literature in this field.
-His involvement with PRISME will allow him to develop his knowledge on the subject further and acquire new research and intervention experience.
+Working part-time as a pedagogical worker with children, his involvement with IRPCMH will allow him to develop his knowledge on the subject further and acquire new research and intervention experience.

 S'inscrire au bulletin